bosoxfan3/ReactSleepCapstoneClient/README.md

 Technologies Used
 -----------------
-RestFull is a React app created with create-react-app.
-It utilizes Enzyme for testing.

-An accompanying RestFullAPI is a Node Javascript App created with Express.
-It utilizes MongoDB to track users and their nights of sleep.
+RestFull is an fullstack javascript application that utilizes React.
+It uses Enzyme for testing.
+It uses MongoDB to track users and their nights of sleep.
 Developers will need to install MongoDB for full functionality.
 ### Front End
   * Javascript - Used to build all components and testing
   * CSS - Used for styling components